open5e/open5e/source/monsters/tome-of-beasts/H/herald-of-blood.rst

 effects of the attack.

-**Gift of Blood.** As an action, the herald of blood can transform any fey, human, or goblin into a red hag, if the target willingly accepts this transformation.
+**Gift of Blood.** As an action, the herald of blood can transform any fey, human, or goblin into a :ref:`tob:red-hag`, if the target willingly accepts this transformation.

 **Grant Blood Rage.** As a bonus action, the herald of blood can